 - Staff understood and fulfilled their responsibilities to raise concerns and report incidents and near misses.
-All opportunities for learning from internal and external incidents were maximised. - Feedback from patients about their care was consistently highly positive and every aspect of the national GP patient survey was higher than local and national averages.
-For example, 99% of patients said they would recommend this GP practice to someone who had just moved to the local area - The practice worked closely with other organisations and with the local community in planning how services were provided to ensure that they met patients' needs.
-For example, in providing enhanced training to nurses to enable them to undertake complex dressings in-house.
+All opportunities for learning from internal and external incidents were maximised. - Feedback from patients about their care was consistently highly positive and every aspect of the national GP patient survey was higher than local and national averages. - The practice worked closely with other organisations and with the local community in planning how services were provided to ensure that they meet patients' needs.
+For example in providing enhanced training to nurse to enable them to undertake complex dressings in-house.

 - The practice implemented suggestions for improvements and made changes to the way it delivered services as a consequence of feedback from patients and from the patient participation group.
-For example by providing additional training to reception staff and the introduction of nurse led triage services to improve the overall telephone experience for patients. - The practice had good facilities and was well equipped to treat patients and meet their needs. - The practice had a clear vision which had quality and safety as its top priority.
+For example by providing more accessible chairs for people with mobility issues and providing a fresh water supply for patients' use. - The practice had good facilities and was well equipped to treat patients and meet their needs. - The practice had a clear vision which had quality and safety as its top priority.
 The strategy to deliver this vision had been produced with stakeholders and was regularly reviewed and discussed with staff. - The practice had strong and visible clinical and managerial leadership and governance arrangements. - The provider was aware of and complied with the requirements of the duty of candour.
-This was shown through a clear policy statement and regular reference to duty of candour issues at operational meetings that reviewed complaints and significant events.
-Openness was a highly valued part of the provider's ethos.